 Avoid late clicks or "stacked" clicks (clicking multiple times in a row).
 One sharp click is all you need to communicate effectively.

-There are three primary ways to teach a new behavior with a clicker.
+There are three primary ways to train a dog with a clicker.

 1. Lure-and-Reward: Using a treat to guide your dog into position.
 This is great for simple physical movements like "sit" or "down" and is very beginner-friendly.